Canning Garlic Dill Green Beans

 If you can’t grow your own green beans, you should be able to find some fresh green beans at a local farmer’s market or produce stand.

 This recipe makes 8 pints of green beans.
-Sterilize your canning jars.
+Sterilize your canning jars, lids, and rings.

 Related Article: Bush Beans Square Foot Gardening